jakev/mitm-helper-vpn/README.md

 *Note: There is no black magic here - simply some utilities to make it easier to use.*

 The typical work flow would be a VM that has one interface, we'll call it 'eth0'.
-First, we start the `pptpd` daemon, then we configure IP forwarding and apply custom `iptables` rules to forward traffic to specific proxies, such as Burp.
+First, we start the `pptpd` daemon and then we configure IP forwarding and apply custom `iptables` rules to forward traffic to specific proxies, such as Burp.

 ## Configuration
 This tool is designed to work on Ubuntu virtual machines operating in 'bridged' mode.
-Your milage will vary if you use another VM, but I suppose Kali Linux should also work fine.
+Your mileage will vary if you use another VM, but I suppose Kali Linux should also work fine.

 To download and setup the tool, run the following commands: